saddamakhtar88/DependencyRegistry/README.md

-# DependencyRegistry
+# Dependency Registry

-A small and basic API for managing dependencies in Swift based applications
+A small yet powerful API for managing dependencies in Swift based applications

 ## Installation